Psychological Function (Si)

 A continuous, fine-grained awareness of physical states - one's own and those of close others.
 The drive to establish and maintain comfort: the right temperature, the right fit, the right food, the right rest.
 Not luxury-seeking, but the quiet insistence that the body's basic conditions be met well.

-Intellectual: sensory perception of the immediate present (tastes, smells, touches), tracking of sensory dynamics.
+Informational Level: sensory perception of the immediate present (tastes, smells, touches), tracking of sensory dynamics, fine-detail visual-spatial memory.

-Social: nurturer and caretaker of others' physical health, maker and generous host of comfort and pleasant shared environments, finisher and refiner.
+Social Level: caretaker of others' physical health, finisher and polisher of work, peacemaker, host of comfort and pleasant shared environments.

-Psychological: hedonism, present moment contentment, avoidance of anxiety and unpleasant thoughts, attentiveness to bodily comfort and wellbeing.
+Psychological Level: hedonism, non-striving present moment contentment, avoidance of anxiety and unpleasant thoughts, attentiveness to bodily comfort and wellbeing.

-Physical: skin and mucous membranes, heightened tactile and olfactory sensitivity, soft, well-fed, relaxed body, comfortable posture.
+Physical Level: skin and mucous membranes, heightened tactile and olfactory sensitivity, soft, well-fed, relaxed and grounded body, comfortable posture, smooth and neat movements.

 A close attention to the immediate physical environment - whether things are comfortable, fitting, nourishing, and sustainable.
 Clothing should sit right on the body.
 Food should taste balanced, neither extreme.
 A room should feel settled, not harsh.
 These are not aesthetic preferences so much as bodily needs that this function registers precisely.

-Extreme manifestations: overindulgence, smothering overcare, avoidance of necessary disruption, stagnation, threat blindness.
+Extreme manifestations: overindulgence, smothering overcare, avoidance of necessary disruption, stagnation, threat blindness, exploitation vulnerability.

 Craftsman (+): maintains calm physical equilibrium through simple, harmonious sensory environments.
 Values effective technical competence in creating material comfort without ostentation.
 Seeks balanced moderation and avoids extremes, preferring tranquil stability and smooth, unhurried engagement with the physical world.